 - 4. How can I expand my vocabulary?
 (Read answer)

-- 5. How can I write better emails and faster?
+- 5. How can I write better emails?
 (Read answer)

 - 6. How can I learn prepositions?
 (Read answer)

 - 7. How can I improve my fluency in English?
 And my confidence?
 (Read answer)

 - 8. How can I improve my accent in English?
 (Read answer)